krystiangaleczka-tech/beautysalonapp/con_eng/PRPs/mario-beauty-salon-complete-system.md

 # Database connection pooling with pgbouncer
 # Proper error handling and logging with Sentry
 # CORS configuration for cross-origin requests

+# CONTEXT7 INTEGRATION: Use for latest documentation
+# When implementing any library, first check Context7 for current best practices
+# Especially useful for React hooks, Django patterns, and TypeScript examples
+# Fall back to standard documentation only if Context7 limit exceeded
 ```

 ## Implementation Blueprint